JINXER000/simlite-rpt/readme.md

 on top of the drone and make it symetry.
 At the same time, I canceled the rotation on pitch axis to make the fov to the front.
 For now, it works well with my old version EDT.
-- TODO: However, I don't know how to stabilize the unbalanced setting and how to rotate the yaw angle of asus model...
+- TODO: However, I don't know how to rotate the yaw angle of asus model...